WeRockStar/airflow-lab/docs/chapter-04/README.md

 ## 7. Add more operators

-Note: Refresh and See Graph View
+Note: Refresh and look at the Graph View

 ```python {"id":"01HYCH15TDF6P9S5JE21GX3WT6"}
 from airflow import DAG